 For kitchen projects, the best design choices incorporate how the space will be used.
 Reevaluating storage needs, for example, can lead to several different functional and savvy designs.
 Realtor.com rounded up seven storage tips that incorporate design.
 One designer suggests choosing a two-tone color scheme for cabinets, with upper and lower cabinets contrasting.
 And while open top shelving is seen all over Instagram, but the same can be done for lower cabinets.
-Open shelving on lower cabinets minimizes the time needed rummaging through dark cabinets to find the cheese grater and it adds an airy feeling to the kitchen.
+Open shelving on lower cabinets minimizes time spent rummaging through dark cabinets to find the cheese grater and adds an airy feeling to the kitchen.

 3. Reconsider your storage needs